 Formerly, the state was the Province of Brandenburg.

-Established in 1815 as the main part of the Kingdom of Prussia, it was a longtime principality within the Holy Roman Empire from 1157 until 1806.
+Eventually becoming the main part of the Kingdom of Prussia, it was initially a principality within the Holy Roman Empire from 1157 until 1806.
 The principality was named the Margraviate of Brandenburg because it was ruled by aristocrats who were titled as a margrave (marquis).
-In 1356, the pope decreed that the margraves were elevated to the rank of prince-electors, which meant that they could elect each Holy Roman Emperor (even though popes had great influence).
+In German, margrave meant "nobleman of a borderland".
+In 1356, the pope decreed that the margraves were elevated to the rank of prince-electors, which meant that they could elect each Holy Roman Emperor (even though popes had big influence).
 That upgraded the region's name to the Electorate of Brandenburg.
 In 1411 the noble House of Hohenzollern was bestowed with hereditary control over it, as a reward from the Holy Roman Emperor.
 The family's first margrave and prince-elector was Frederick I, and his knights were tremendous.
 He created his residence in Berlin, and that accelerated Berlin's prestige.

 The Holy Roman Emperor of 1701 allowed Frederick III to elevate Prussia to the status of a kingdom, and he crowned himself as King Frederick I of Prussia.
 (That is significant later).